 Accounting Compliance and Reporting (US)

-FASB wants to clarify the interaction between GAAP for collaborative arrangements and the board’s new revenue recognition standard.
+In a new standard, FASB clarified the interaction between the guidance for certain collaborative arrangements and the revenue recognition standard.

-FASB proposed adding a new U.S. benchmark interest rate to the list of rates permitted in the application of hedge accounting.
+FASB expanded the list of benchmark interest rates that are permissible in the application of hedge accounting.